Cooper Cronk: 2017-2019

 In 2018 Cooper Cronk joined the Sydney Roosters.
 Where he played all 26 games, including playing with a broken scapula in the grand final victory over his former club the Melbourne Storm.
 He then became the first player to win consecutive premierships with two different clubs in the NRL era, having won the 2017 Grand Final with Melbourne and 2018 Grand Final with the Roosters starting at halfback in both games.
-Cooper also became the first player in the modern era to have three consecutive grand final appearances.